Achlys2004/Automated-Time-Table-Scheduler/necessary_details.md

 - **Method:** GET
 - **Response:** CSV file download
 - **Description:** Exports the current timetable in CSV format with days as rows and time slots as columns
+- **Implementation:** Writes CSV with comma-separated values for all timetable entries

 #### Download Timetable as Excel